tchx84/Flatseal/README.md

 ## Usage

-Simply launch Flatseal and modify your applications permissions.
-Restart your application after making the changes.
+Simply launch Flatseal, select an application and modify its permissions.
+Restart the application after making the changes.
 If anything goes wrong just press the reset button.

 ## Get it